 - Captain Jon Baker, Interim Director of Campus Police

 - Rev. Racquel Gill, Interim Director of Religious Life and Community Engagement.

 A word about free expression and academic freedom

 Presbyterian College is committed to freedom of expression and thought as essential elements of an academic community.
 The College is committed to encouraging a stimulating and honest exchange of opinions.
 Freedom of expression and thought are as essential for a thriving academic community as are the guiding principles of our mission statement that emphasize civil social conduct.
 As a community of imperfect human beings who learn, live and work together, Presbyterian College must honor both goals.

 Students need to learn to be comfortable with the discomfort of new ideas – including ideas they may find offensive.
 Honestly held and reasonable differences of opinion are protected at Presbyterian College, in and out of the classroom.
 Discussion of an academic subject, even when the ideas are controversial, is protected.
 Disagreements and criticism, even when strongly asserted, are not bias incidents if they are aimed at ideas and actions, rather than at a person’s characteristics.
 Nothing in the bias reporting process is intended to stifle academic freedom or the appropriate expression of (even controversial) ideas.

-Any student or employee of the College who is not a member of the faculty who has an inquiry or grievance related to academic freedom should report that inquiry to the Provost, who shall investigate promptly the situation and act to resolve the grievance.
+If you’re a student or employee of the College and not a member of the faculty, and you have an inquiry or grievance related to academic freedom, please report your inquiry to the Provost.
+The Provost will promptly investigate the situation and act to resolve the grievance.
 If a member of the faculty has an inquiry or grievance related to the academic freedom policy, he/she should consult the Faculty Handbook for the appropriate procedures to address the situation.
 A faculty member can also seek the guidance and advice of a Faculty Advocate, though the opinions and positions of the Faculty Advocate are non-binding.